Pieloth/ASUS-G713PV-fix/README.md

    - Fast Flickers on laptop screen.
 No need to disable Core Isolation anymore!
    - Black logon screen due to Winlogon.exe crash during sleep.
 Does not happen anymore!

 2. All Drivers and apps provided by ASUS.
 Especially, the AMD default driver, without Adrenalin application.
+Or at least (TBC), Adrenalin "ONLY DRIVER" installation, NOT FULL INSTALLATION (minimal install to be checked).
 This way, no AMD Streaming sound driver gets installed.
 This AMD streaming driver is a huge root cause of sound and laptop unstabilities.
 No need to change anything then on Realtek and nVidia drivers anymore!

 3. Exception, use G-Helper instead of Armoury Crate